Build your self-confidence

 Put these into a smartly formatted document, which you can look at often.
-And then spend a few minutes each week enjoying the success you’ve already had.
+And then spend a few minutes each week enjoying the success you’ve already had!

-Next, use a technique such as SWOT Analysis to take a look at who and where you are.
+Next, use a technique like SWOT Analysis to take a look at who and where you are.
 Looking at your Achievement Log, and reflecting on your recent life, think about what your friends would consider to be your strengths and weaknesses.
 From these, think about the opportunities and threats you face.

 Make sure that you enjoy a few minutes reflecting on your strengths!

 Next, think about the things that are really important to you, and what you want to achieve with your life.

 Setting and achieving goals is a key part of this, and real self-confidence comes from this.
 Goal setting is the process you use to set yourself targets, and measure your successful hitting of those targets.
 See our article on goal setting to find out how to use this important technique, or use our Life Plan Workbook to think through your own goals in detail (see the "Tip" below).

 Inform your goal setting with your SWOT Analysis.
 Set goals that exploit your strengths, minimize your weaknesses, realize your opportunities, and control the threats you face.

 And having set the major goals in your life, identify the first step in each.
 Make sure it’s a very small step, perhaps taking no more than an hour to complete!